jwtowner/lug/README.md

 ===
 An embedded domain specific language in C++ for expressing parsers as extended Parsing Expression Grammars (PEGs)

-- Standalone, header only library using modern C++17 language and library features
+- Header only library using C++17 language and library features
-- Natural syntax more akin to external parser generator languages, unlike other C++ parsing toolkits
+- Natural syntax more akin to external parser generator languages, unlike many other C++ parsing toolkits
 - Left recursion with precedence levels to disambiguate subexpressions with mixed left/right recursion
 - Traditional PEG syntax has been extended to support attribute grammars
 - Generated parsers are compiled down to special-purpose bytecode and executed in a virtual parsing machine
-- Uses expression template functors as [fexprs](https://en.wikipedia.org/wiki/Fexpr) for evaluating and optimizing grammar rules at compile time
+- Uses expression template functors for evaluating and optimizing grammar rules at compile time
-- Relatively small with no dependencies, is currently under 1000 lines of (very terse) code
+- Relatively small, intended to remain under 1000 lines of (very terse) code

 It is based on research introduced in the following papers: